mees-van-wel/hexa-center-website/src/routes/guide/healthcare/dossiers/index.md

 ## 5. Deleting dossiers

 To delete a dossier first navigate to the dossier you would like to delete.
 On the dossier editing page you can delete a dossier via the `Delete` button.
-You will see a confirmation message at the top of your screen prompting you to confirm the deletion.
+You will be prompted to confirm the deletion.
+Click on `Yes` to delete the dossier.
 Clicking on `No`, or anywhere outside of the pop-up will cancel the deletion process.
 Deleting a dossier is permanent and **cannot** be undone.

 ## 6. Adding dossier items

-Editing dossiers is different from editing other data within Hexa Center, unlike for example a property, a dossier consists of a 3 different items; Programs, Notes and Files.
+Editing dossiers is different from editing other data within Hexa Center, unlike for example a property, a dossier consists of a 3 different items; **Programs**, **Notes** and **Files**.

-These items can be added by clicking on the `+ Add` button found under the `Timeline section`.
+Items can be added by clicking on the `+ Add` button found under the `Timeline section`.
 Once an item is added the current date will immediatally be displayed next to it.
 This proces creates a sequential timeline of events, which makes it easy to keep track of when and what changes were made in a dossier.

 ### 6.1 Adding programs

 In order to add programs to a dossier, a program must first be created.
-Information about how to create, view, edit and delete programs can be found on the: [Programs](/medical/programs "Programs") page.
+Information about how to create, view, edit and delete programs can be found on the: [Programs](../programs/index.md "Programs") page.

 By clicking on the `+ Add` button under the timeline section and selecting the `Program` option from the list of available dossier items, you will be greeted by a dialog box where you can select a program to add to this dossier.
 Select a program by first clicking on the empty program selection field, then choose a program from the list of available programs.
 Upon selecting a program it will fill the previously empty program selection field with the name of the program you have chosen.
 Click on the `+ Add` button to add the program to the dossier.
-The selected program will now be loaded in.
-It is currently not possible to only add specific sections of a program to a dossier.
-For more information about program sections, please refer to the [Programs](/medical/programs "Programs") page.
 Changes made to a program will not be synced to dossiers where that program has already been added.
 Think of adding a program to a dossier like copying over the contents of that program to the dossier.

 ### 6.2 Adding notes